SoraMakes/Termux-Desktops/postmarketOS/issues.md

 ## ✅ Webdav (Nextcloud) shares not working in Dolphin
 Dolphin is not asking for password and an account added via "online accounts" is not used.
 "The file or folder does not exist".

-Solution: `apk add kio-kwallet`
+Solution:

-Note: Your IP address might already be throttled/blocked because of the unauthenticated requests (no login request or empty folder shown).
-Try with another IP.
+A package `kio-kwallet` was missing.
+It is already added in my custom build.

-Note: I decided to use rclone instead as the performance with kio was bad. (rclone config as user rand entry in fstab -> mountable via dolphin)
+Note: I decided to use rclone instead as the performance with kio was bad and does not work keepassxc. (rclone config as user and entry in fstab -> mountable via dolphin)

 ## ❌ Boot and initial login are slow
 Boot until login screen is shown takes around 2-3 minutes and login 1-2.
 Thats way too slow.